 - Simmer for 30 minutes by which time the carrot should be tender and the flavours amalgamated.

-I’m sending my veggie chilli off to Baking Queen and Farmersgirl Kitchen for the Slow Cooked Challenge.
+I’m sending my vegan bean chilli off to Baking Queen and Farmersgirl Kitchen for the Slow Cooked Challenge.
 Whilst the chilli doesn’t take that long to cook, I slow cooked the aduki beans beforehand that I then used in the chilli.

 A Bit of the Good Stuff Giveaway